 Not only will the production feel more complete, but it will keep your audience engaged.

 One of the main reasons to use music is how well it builds a relationship with your audience.
-Think about the music you listened to a decade or more ago - if you listen to it today, you STILL remember the lyrics, the tune and memories associated with it.
+Think about the music you listened to a decade or more ago.
+If you listen to it today, you still remember the lyrics, tune, and memories associated with it.

 A jingle in an ad conveys a happy thought.
 Spooky music in a thriller builds tension.
 Orchestral music in action games makes it feel more real.

 When you’re creating video content, you convey the majority of the message through dialogue and images on screen.
 In order to truly complete the scene, finding music that tells the story is the final piece.